Frank-Bemelman/HaniMandl-for-ESP32DEV/README.md

 Is tailored to platformio which I prefer over the Arduino IDE

 Work in progress, provided as is.
+It is not finished yet.

 Cheers,
 Frank